CycloneMSM

 Introduction

-CycloneMSM is an FPGA-accelerated architecture for Multi-Scalar Multiplication (MSM) over the BLS12-377 elliptic curve, developed by and .
+CycloneMSM is an FPGA-accelerated architecture for Multi-Scalar Multiplication (MSM) over the BLS12-377 elliptic curve, developed by Jump Trading and Jump Crypto.
 Optimized for the case of a fixed base point, this implementation achieves high-performance execution, completing 4 million-point MSMs in under one second and 64 million-point MSMs in approximately six seconds—delivering over 6× speedup compared to other state-of-the-art software.
 At its core, CycloneMSM leverages the bucket method of the Pippenger algorithm, and applies aggressive pipeline optimization and scheduling techniques to perform curve operations without bottlenecks.

 Background